As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 - Grand Ascot Hotel: A superb 4-star hotel bathed in modern elegance.
 Rooms are well-appointed with contemporary furnishings and inviting colours.
 The highest-end of the bunch unleash a private terrace with city views for relaxing after a long day of sightseeing.

-✓ Where to stay in Krakow for a budget-friendly alternative to other central areas
+✓ Recommended choice for a budget-friendly alternative to other central areas

 Attractions in Podgórze: Oskar Schindler’s Factory, Museum of Contemporary Art, Ghetto Heroes Square, St. Joseph’s Church, Płaszów Labour Camp, Krakus Mound